bliutwo/share_articles/README.md

 # bliutwo's Article Sharing

-This is just a repository I want to use to share compilations and comments on the articles I read.
+This repository contains compilations/highlights and comments on the articles I read.

-You can view the articles by clicking on the folders of the months from which the highlights are made.
+You can view the highlights by clicking on the folders of the months from which the highlights are made.